AICONSlab/MIRACL/README.md

 	-> Run user_setup.sh

-    This script will setup your environment (bashrc) with the following aliases:
+    This script will setup your environment to add MIRACL functions to your path (to call them from anywhere) & with the following aliases:

     $MIRACL_HOME = localtion of pipeline and its dependencies